-5. Discussion
+Discussion

-This research advances the discussion of the how religion elevates conformity to moral norms in three ways.
-First, our findings support many previous studies showing an inverse relationship between religiosity and underage drinking, pre/extra-marital sex, and illegal drug use (Brown, Parks, Zimmerman, & Phillips 2001; Cochran & Beeghley 1991; Cochran, Chamlin,

-Beeghley, & Fenwick, 2004; Eitle 2011; Ford & Kadushin, 2002; Jeynes 2001; Nelson & Rooney 1982.)
+This research advances the discussion of how religion elevates conformity to moral norms in three ways.
+First, our findings support many previous studies showing an inverse relationship between religiosity and underage drinking, pre/extra-marital sex, and illegal drug use (Brown et al., 2001; Cochran & Beeghley, 1991; Cochran et al., 2004; Eitle, 2011; Ford & Kadushin, 2002; Jeynes, 2001; Nelson & Rooney, 1982)

-Second, consistent with previous findings, we show the inverse relationship between religion and deviance is more prominent among Christian conservatives (Cochran, Beeghley, & Bock 1988; Gault-Sherman & Draper 2012; Peek, Chalfant, & Milton 1979; Peterson & Donnenwerth 1997; Welch & Leege 1991).
-Moreover, we find an independent association between Christian fundamentalist beliefs and two measures of non-normative behavior (ever having sex and binge drinking).
+Second, consistent with previous findings, we show the inverse relationship between religion and deviance is more prominent among Christian conservatives (Cochran et al., 1988; Gault-Sherman & Draper, 2012; Peek et al., 1979; Peterson & Donnenwerth, 1997; Welch & Leege, 1991).
+Moreover, we find an independent association between Christian fundamentalist beliefs and two measures of nonnormative behavior (ever having sex and binge drinking).

 Finally, we note statistically significant findings which show religious context has a consistently negative association with measures of non-normative behavior.
-Even after accounting for personal religiosity and fundamentalism, respondents from the Christian schools - contexts where fundamentalist beliefs are the most prominent - report substantially less drinking, sexual behavior, and drug use.
+Even after accounting for personal religiosity and fundamentalism, respondents from the Christian schools - contexts where fundamentalist beliefs are the most prominent - report substantially less drinking, sexual behavior, and

 By these measures, these three Christian universities are moral communities; they physically exist in time and space.
 Our respondents who attend Christian universities live, study, socialize, and choose how to behave in real time, places, and shared space.
-The norms within and missions of these schools generate differences in behavior that suggest they are "Moral Communities" as compared to public and secular private schools.
-Thus, our findings resonate with Stark's (1996:165) insight that " (moral) conformity ... is sustained through interaction and is accepted by the majority as a valid basis for action."
+The norms within and missions of these schools generate differences in behavior that suggest they are 'Moral Communities' as compared to public and secular private schools.
+Thus, our findings resonate with Stark's (1996, p.
+165) insight that ' (moral) conformity ... is sustained through interaction and is accepted by the majority as a valid basis for action.'
 Regulations, surveillance, and sanctions, regarding particularly drinking and sexual behavior, are more explicit when the educational environment is constituted by Christian moral norms.
 One Christian school administrator noted to us in passing that, while the school had no formal academic honor code, students were required to absolutely abstain from drinking, drugging, and non-marital sex AND report those who do not, under threat of severe sanctions.

 We acknowledge that this research is illustrative and not definitive.
 We caution against generalizing from this sample.
 Despite the relatively large sample, we only have data from twelve schools.
 As individual schools and their undergraduate population may be idiosyncratic, our sampled schools may not adequately represent the American undergraduate population.
 However, even this cross-sectional analysis of data from purposive samples tells a compelling story.
 Context matters.
-More definitively, Moore & Vanneman (2003: 115) assert, "Contextual effects are at the heart of the sociological enterprise."
+More definitively, Moore and Vanneman (2003, p.
+115) assert, 'Contextual effects are at the heart of the sociological enterprise.'

 We are also aware that selection bias and reverse causality form an alternative interpretation of our findings.
 Prospective college students who are highly religious and, thus normatively compliant, would likely be drawn to a religiously constituted school where norms are similarly strict.
 However, we contend that selection creates moral community in at least the same way as selection creates normative friendships.
-Studies using probability samples note the effects of religious friendships in generating quasi-moral communities (Adamczyk & Palmer 2008; Cheadle & Schwadel 2012).
+Studies using probability samples note the effects of religious friendships in generating quasi-moral communities (Adamczyk & Palmer, 2008; Cheadle & Schwadel, 2012).
 We highlight especially Adamczyk's (2009) report that teens desiring to maintain virginity seek out religious friends for reinforcement.
-Moreover, Roberts, Koch, and Johnson (2001) note that religious college students who seek and maintain religious friendships after entering a public university report less non-normative behavior than those who don't.
+Moreover, Roberts et al. (2001) note that religious college students who seek and maintain religious friendships after entering a public university report less non-normative behavior than those who don't.
 Further research that more explicitly examines the comparative effects of friendship networks, within and apart from contexts such as religious schools, may add more insight and specificity to the study of moral communities.